-This Bass Connections project will deepen the public’s understanding of the policy and market dynamics in the run-up to the global financial crisis and seek to explain the divergent responses among federal, state and local policymakers as well as the implications for preventing the next financial crisis.
-This objective will be achieved through a multimethod and interdisciplinary exploration of signals and stories in the run-up to the crisis.
+Building on the work of the 2019-2020 project team, this project seeks to deepen the public’s understanding of the policy and market dynamics in the run-up to the financial crisis and explain the divergent responses among federal and state/local policymakers as well as the implications for preventing the next financial crisis.
+Team members will achieve this objective through a multi-method and interdisciplinary exploration of signals and stories in the run-up to the Crisis.

 This Team in the News

-See related team, American Predatory Lending and the Global Financial Crisis (2020-2021), and related Data+ summer projects, American Predatory Lending and the Global Financial Crisis (2020) and American Predatory Lending and the Global Financial Crisis (2019).
+See earlier related team, American Predatory Lending and the Global Financial Crisis (2019-2020), and Data+ summer projects, American Predatory Lending and the Global Financial Crisis (2020) and American Predatory Lending and the Global Financial Crisis (2019)

 - Edward Balleisen, Sanford School of Public Policy|Arts & Sciences-History

 - Lee Reiners, Duke Law-Global Financial Markets Center

 - Joseph Smith, Former North Carolina Commissioner of Banks

 /yfaculty/staff Team Members